 3. Feeling an Inflated Ego

-Ego drives active addiction.
+The ego drives active addiction.
 It gets in the way of help.
-When we are afraid, our ego keeps us in the safety of denial, and yet avoiding our fears only further fuels them.
+When we are afraid, our ego keeps us in the safety of denial and yet avoiding our fears only further fuels them.
 We react to our denied fear with self-sabotage.
 We enter a cycle, as ego fuels our fears and fear then further fuels our ego.

 Where love is light, fear is darkness.
 So, when we are in fear, we are in darkness.
 And, by the same token, when we are in fear, we are spiritually disconnected and our reactions come from a place of ego.
-When we are in faith – connected to our spiritual self – our actions come from a place of love.
+When we connected to our spiritual self – through faith – our actions come from a place of love.

 4. Feeling Like the Victim